raqmejtru/mitonuclear-sd/README.md

 # Mitonuclear sex determination in freshwater mussels

 This project investigates the role of mitochondrial DNA in the sex determination of freshwater mussels with doubly uniparental mitochondrial inheritance.

+## Analyses
 This repository hosts scripts for the following analyses:

 -   differential gene expression (`DESeq2`)